Celtic Woman is one of Ireland’s most successful musical exports in history. Check out our top 10 facts about the all-female ensemble.

 The original band were vocalists Chloë Agnew, Órla Fallon, Lisa Kelly and Méav Ní Mhaolchatha, and fiddler Máiréad Nesbitt.
 However, none of the fab five is still with Celtic Woman these days.
 Máiréad Nesbitt was the last of them to leave in 2016.

-9. Celtic Woman has four current and eleven ex-members – an ever-changing guard
+9. They have four current and eleven ex-members – an ever-changing guard

 Celtic Woman keeps changing as a band as members go on to pursue their solo careers, play in other formations, or take breaks to raise their children.